VysotskiVadim/VysotskiVadim.blog/_posts/2019-11-04-generic-programming-part-2-implementation-overview.markdown

 *(I mean backend development, where Java's extremely popular)* doesn't really suffer because of their absence.
 But some people do.
-There it project called [valhalla](https://wiki.openjdk.java.net/display/valhalla/Main) which is experiment to bring value types and reified generics in Java, read [this article](https://wiki.openjdk.java.net/display/valhalla/Main) to know more about it.
+There is the project called [valhalla](https://wiki.openjdk.java.net/display/valhalla/Main) which is experiment to bring value types and reified generics in Java, read [this article](https://wiki.openjdk.java.net/display/valhalla/Main) to know more about it.

 And just a few words about Array and generics.
-Arrays in Java are covariant and all type checks happens in runtime:
+Arrays in Java are covariant and all type checks happen in runtime:
 ```java
 Object[] objectArray = new Long[1];
 objectArray[0] = "secretly I'm a String"; // Throws ArrayStoreException
 ```
 You can't create arrays like `new E[]` because of runtime check in array and type erasure in generics.
 Oracle couldn't change arrays in Java 5, so arrays and generics in Java is a bad mix.
-If you interested you can find more info in "Effective Java" by Joshua Bloch.
-In third edition chapter is called *Item 28: prefer lists to arrays*.
+If you interested you can find more info in "Effective Java" by Joshua Bloch, in third edition chapter is called *Item 28: prefer lists to arrays*.

 ## C# (.Net) {#cs}